HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-29][Active] https://github.com/google/rerast - Rerast is a search/replace tool for Rust code using rules.
 A rule consists of a search pattern, a replacement and possibly some placeholders that can appear in both the search pattern and the replacement.
 Matching is done on syntax, not on text, so formatting doesn't matter.
 Placeholders are typed and must match the type found in the code for the rule to apply.
 [2019-10-29][Active] https://github.com/emoon/ProDBG - ProDBG is a new debugger under development that will support a variety of targets and operating systems.
 Currently it's in very early development and primary focusing on Mac as primary target.
 [2019-10-29][Active] https://github.com/saschagrunert/build-rust - The Docker based Rust build toolchain.
+[2019-10-29][Active] https://github.com/saschagrunert/path - IP based connection identification and tracing.
+This crate is highly inspired by the netfilter project, which provides connection tracking for TCP/IP based protocols.
+The timeout of a connection (per default 10 minutes) is handled completely internally by using the time crate.
+[2019-10-30][Active] https://github.com/rust-embedded/cross - “Zero setup” cross compilation and “cross testing” of Rust crates. cross provides all the ingredients needed for cross compilation without touching your system installation and provides an environment, cross toolchain and cross compiled libraries, that produces the most portable binaries. “cross testing” can test crates for architectures other than i686 and x86_64.
+The stable, beta and nightly channels are supported.
+[2019-10-30][Active] https://github.com/roblabla/cargo-travis - Record total test coverage across in-crate and external tests, and upload to coveralls.io (https://coveralls.io/). coveralls.io help you deliver code confidently by showing which parts of your code aren’t covered by your test suite.
+Free for open source repos.
+Pro accounts for private repos.
+Instant sign up through GitHub, Bitbucket, and Gitlab.

 ### contest
 [2019-10-27][Died] https://github.com/petertseng/adventofcode-rs-2015 -